econ-ark/REMARK/README.md

-# Replications and Explorations Made using the ARK
+# Replications and Explorations Made using the ARK (REMARK)

-This is is the resting place for self-contained and complete projects written using the Econ-ARK.
+This contains self-contained and complete projects written using the Econ-ARK.
 The content here should be executable by anyone with a suitably configured computer (see "Installation.md" in this directory).

 Each project lives in its own subdirectory in the `REMARKs` directory.
-The key difference with the contents of the [DemARK](https://github.com/econ-ark/DemARK) repo is that REMARKs are allowed to rely on the existence of local files and subdirectories (figures; data) at a predictable filepath relative to the location of the root.

 Types of content include (see below for elaboration):